 In June 2017, GASB issued Statement No. 87, Leases, effective for the University's fiscal year beginning July 1, 2021.
 This statement establishes a single approach to accounting for and reporting leases based on the principle that leases are financings of the right to use an underlying asset.
-Under this statement, a lesse is required to recognize a lease liability and an intangible right-to-use asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources.
+Under this statement, a lessee is required to recognize a lease liability and an intangible right-to-use asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources.
 Limited exceptions to the single-approach guidance are provided for short-term leases, defined as lasting a maximum of twelve months at inception, including any options to extend, financed purchases, leases of assets that are investments and certain regulated leases.

 In June 2018, GASB issued Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period (GASB 89).
 This statement requires that the interest cost incurred before the end of a construction period be recognized as an expense in the period in which the cost is incurred for financial statements prepared using the economic resources measurement focus.
-As a result, interest cost incurred before the end of a construction period in a business-type activity or enterprise fund.
+As a result, interest cost incurred before the end of a construction period will not be included in the historical cost of a capital asset reported in a business-type activity or enterprise fund.
 GASB 89 will be effective for reporting periods beginning after December 15, 2020, which is fiscal year 2022.